Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 * *Note: Users ranked Community Advisory Council+ and the Support Agency are authorized to punish under this rule.*

-* All users ranked Chairperson+ are required to be within both our main and administration discord servers.
+* All users ranked Chairperson+ are required to be verified within both our main and administration discord servers.
 When a user first recieves a Chairperson+ rank, they have 14 days from when they are demoted per this rule to join both servers.
 If a user is banned from either server they have 14 days to get unbanned and join back.
 If a user leaves either server on their own once they are demoted they are not eligble for their rank back.

 **Proper Enforcement for Violation**
 > **[1]:** Demotion to Superintendent (No Rank-Lock)